epfl-ada/ada-2022-project-groupe53/README.md

 # Title: Disover your web instincts ! :mag:
-(to be confirmed depending on least related topics obtained by the data)

 ## Data story
-to understand your web instincts, Check this out : add_site_here
+to understand your web instincts, Check this out : href="https://mehdimezghani1.wixsite.com/my-site-2"

 ## Abstract: :page_with_curl:
-The Way We Think Everything Is Connected Isn’t the Way Everything Is Connected.
-By exploring the Wikispeedia dataset, a human-computation game in which users are asked to navigate from a given source to a given target article, by only clicking Wikipedia links, we aim to derive people common sense when it comes to subject relations.
+Wikispeedia is an online game created by Robert West for the purposes of data science research, using a subset of articles from Wikipedia.
+For every game, you are given two articles, starting from the source to the target by only following the links that appear in the articles you encounter.
+Through our analysis, we have managed to find 4 key factors that can explain the choices made by the players.
 ## Research questions: :question:
-In this project, we will try to answer the following questions:
+In this project, we aim to understand the human intuition and the influence of a graph architecture on the choices the people make when navigating through a graph.
-- What are the subjects people are most comfortable with ?
-- How common sense knowledge influence the way people link subjects together?
-- What makes a subject a hub or an authority ?
-- How can we use this knowledge to improve the way we navigate through the web ?
+Namely we will attempt to answer these questions:
+1) How much do the players rely on the semantic relationship?
+We believe the players try to pick links that are sementically as close as possible to the target article.
+2) How does the architecture of the graph impact the choices of the players?
+We want to investigate if the players have an inherent bias to pick links based on the graph's architecture.

 ## Methods: :hammer: